 An Introduction to Leica Geosystems

 In 1819 mechanical company Kern & Co formed in Switzerland.
 Kern produced geodetic and photogrammetric devices as well as cameras, binoculars, microscopes and film lenses.
 In the 1920s, Kern & Co was bought by Swiss optical instrument company Wild Heerbrugg.
-Wild Heerbrugg’s founder, Heinrich Wild, was an engineer and inventor who developed the world’s first portable opto-mechanical theodolite (a precision measuring instrument) and in doing so formed the foundations of modern land surveying!
+Wild Heerbrugg’s founder, Heinrich Wild, was an engineer and inventor.
+He developed the world’s first portable opto-mechanical theodolite (a precision measuring instrument) and in doing so formed the foundations of modern land surveying!

 You can read more about Leica’s company history on their website.